 The Form-Based Codes Institute (FBCI) at Smart Growth America is thrilled to announce the winner of the 16th annual FBCI Form-Based Code Award.
 The award jury selected Opticos Design for their Objective Design and Development Standards in Marin County, California for achievement in the writing and implementation of a stellar model form-based zoning code.

 Opticos Design, Inc. collaborated with Marin County to create a Toolkit of Objective Design and Development Standards to serve as an integrated catalog of standards calibrated to the Marin County environment, providing a variety of zoning tools based on a palette of eight zone districts to deliver context-sensitive design standards for multifamily and mixed-use residential development across Marin County’s 520 square miles of diverse towns and cities.

 On January 19 at 3:00 p.m.
-Eastern, FBCI is hosting a webinar to hear about lessons learned from representatives from the team who drafted the winning code, regional planning experts, and the jurisdictions who have, or are in the process of implementing the model code.
+Eastern, FBCI is hosted a webinar to hear about lessons learned from representatives from the team who drafted the winning code, regional planning experts, and the jurisdictions who have, or are in the process of implementing the model code.